aws-samples/sample-bedrock-whisper-pii-audio-summarizer/backend-cdk/README.md

   ```

 - **Configuration**:
-  - Guardrail ID can be configured in two ways:
+  - Guardrail ID must be configured before deployment:

-    1. **Environment Variable**: The Lambda function looks for a `GUARDRAIL_ID` environment variable
+    **Environment Variable**: The Lambda function requires a `GUARDRAIL_ID` environment variable
     - This is defined in the CDK stack (`audio-summarizer-stack.ts`)
-       - Modify this value before deployment to use your own Bedrock guardrail
+    - You must set this value before deployment to use your Bedrock guardrail

     ```typescript
     // In audio-summarizer-stack.ts
     environment: {
       // Other environment variables...
-        GUARDRAIL_ID: 'your-guardrail-arn' // Change this to your guardrail ARN }
+      GUARDRAIL_ID: 'your-guardrail-arn' // Required - set your guardrail ARN here }
     ```

-    2. **Fallback Value**: If the environment variable is not set, it will use the default value
   - You must create your own Guardrail in the AWS Bedrock console
   - API Parameters: Uses `source="OUTPUT"` for proper redaction flow